jacekkopecky/node-simple-google-openid/README.md

 Save this file as `server.js` and run it with your client ID like this:

 ```
+npm install express simple-google-openid
 GOOGLE_CLIENT_ID='XXXX...' node server.js
 ```

-Now let's make a Web page that authenticates with Google and uses the protected API above.
+Now let's make a Web page (`static/index.html`) that authenticates with Google and uses the protected API above.
 Save this file in `static/index.html` so then you can just start the server above go to [http://localhost:8080/](http://localhost:8080/).

 Don't forget to replace `CLIENT_ID` (on line 4) with your own client ID.